ezsystems/ezpublish-legacy/README.md

 What is eZ Publish?
 -------------------
+**eZ Publish is reaching end of life by 2021, current releases are primarily aimed at easing migration to it's successor; [eZ Platform](https://ezplatform.com/)**

 eZ Publish is a professional PHP application framework with advanced CMS (content management system) functionality.
 As a CMS its most notable feature is its fully customizable and extendable content model.